 Once the cheese is drizzled, begin again with a layer of noodles, then bean mixture, ending with the tomato mixture and drizzles of cheese sauce, like this.

 For serving, I keep about a half cup of cheese sauce to drizzle on the top of the lasagna right before I am ready to serve it.
 Also, I make Skinny Pico de Gallo as a garnish as well.

 While the Mexican lasagna cooks for 30 minutes covered in the oven, I make the Skinny Pico de Gallo.

-In order to make a beautiful presentation, cut individual pieces of Mexican lasagna and plate them.
+To make a beautiful presentation, cut individual pieces of Mexican lasagna, and plate them.

-I love Mexican food, as well as all ethnic food, but this Mexican lasagna recipe is simply to die for.
+I love Mexican food and all ethnic food, but this Mexican lasagna recipe is to die for.
 And if you enjoy this recipe, try similar recipes below.